awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

    You can monitor the progress of the resize on the **Status** tab\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-mgmt-clusters-resize-status.png)

-   You can cancel a resize before it's complete by choosing **cancel resize** on the cluster list\.
+   You can cancel a classic resize before it's complete by choosing **cancel resize** on the cluster list\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-mgmt-cancel-resize.png)

 ## Upgrading the Release Version of a Cluster<a name="upgrade-release-version-cluster"></a>